A-l-e-x-9/lanky-tracker-tng/README.md

 - Alex tried to implement the Helm doors, but he was unable to get the "CountSelector" object working within a "HelmItemSelector" file.
 Furthermore, only three checks are ever blocked by the doors ("The End of Helm" and both Banana Fairies), so it was too much effort for too little gain.
 - Any way to take the Loading Zone Randomizer into account...you're completely on your own there.
 At worst, this tracker was made for Complex Level Order seeds with the possibility of Hideout Helm being shuffled.
 - Could possibly add in the new "Item Count Modifier" feature, but I don't think it'll have much effect.
+- Snide Rewards and the Max Snide Reward Limit...they seem a little too unpredictable for me to implement.
+  - And on that note, progressive Wrinkly hints, something that's been a feature since at least Season 3 (and was used in official Season 3 seeds; retired in favor of bringing back the doors, but with the "Dos's Doors" shuffle)

 # Development